 If you’d like to start your own blog, check out our free guide on how to start a blog below:

 The trick: Make a new Evernote or Google doc called “Blog Post Ideas” and brainstorm around 50 ideas.

 Spend at least 30 minutes brainstorming ideas for your post idea list.
 Try to get at least 50 ideas down.
 The more the better!
 This is seriously so helpful.
-Start with whatever crazy ideas come to mind, and afterwards you can cut out the not-so-good ideas.
+Start with whatever crazy ideas come to mind, and afterward you can cut out the not-so-good ideas.
 I have this on Evernote so if I get an idea on the bus, I can just add it (or a few!) to my list and thus I’m continuously adding new post ideas so I won’t run out in the future.
-At this point I have probably over 150 blog post ideas on my list. 🙂
+At this point, I have probably over 150 blog post ideas on my list. 🙂

 Here are some possible blog post headline ideas:

 - # Ways to ________